 The largest festival in Alberta, the Calgary Stampede is held annually over nine days from the first Friday in July.
 From its humble beginnings in 1912, the festival now attracts over a million visitors who come to revel in the lively Wild West atmosphere, dressing up in jeans, boots and cowboy hats.

-Across the nine days, locals and visitors alike watch shows and events ranging from bull riding, chuckwagon racing and bucking broncos to steer wrestling, ladies’ barrel racing and tie-down roping as the world’s best cowboys compete for the 2 million Canadian Dollar prize.
+Across the nine days, locals and visitors alike watch shows and events ranging from bull riding, chuckwagon racing and bucking broncos to steer wrestling, ladies’ barrel racing and tie-down roping as the world’s best cowboys compete for the two million Canadian Dollar prize.
 The Stampede Roundup music festival is held alongside, showcasing some of the world’s biggest country and western musicians.

 Visitors can also explore a replica First Nations village, watch livestock competitions and a variety of stage shows, and browse shops and food outlets.

 Look for dinosaur fossils in the Canadian Badlands

 From Calgary, you can spend a day exploring the Canadian Badlands.
 The area is known for its barren, arid landscape scattered with otherworldly hoodoo rock spires — you’ll stop at an interpretive center to learn more about the local geology, history, flora and fauna.

 A high number of dinosaur fossils have been discovered in the Badlands, and the town of Drumheller within the Red Deer River Valley (dubbed ‘Dinosaur Valley’) is home to the Royal Tyrrell Museum of Palaeontology.
 Here you can speak to scientists who work with fossils and learn more about the process of fossil discovery and collection.
 You’ll also have the chance to join a guided 3 km (1.9 mile) walk to search for fossils and dinosaur bones.